nixworks/public/news/2015/05/20/2015-colombian-landslide-the-death-toll-from-monday-s-landslide-in-the-town-of-salgar-rises-to-80.md

 ### [2015-05-20](/news/2015/05/20/index.md)

-# 2015 Colombian landslide.
-The death toll from Monday's landslide in the town of Salgar rises to 80.
+# 2015 Colombian landslide: The death toll from Monday's landslide in the town of Salgar rises to 80.